LawEsan/Brute-Force-Attack-SSH/README.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200533061@N05/53707483897/in/datetaken/" title="Password Accepted Linux logs"><img src="https://live.staticflickr.com/65535/53707483897_cfa5d7c3b6_c.jpg" width="800" height="315" alt="Password Accepted Linux logs"/></a>

 ## Conclusion
 I demonstrated how to brute force SSH and log cybersecurity incidents in Event Viewer.
-My objective was to highlight the importance of additional measures to strengthen the security posture of an organisation such as multifactor authentication and the necessity for strong passwords.
+My objective was to highlight the importance of additional measures to strengthen the security posture of an organisation such as multi-factor authentication and the necessity for strong passwords.